-Tailwind CSS Max-Height
+Tailwind CSS Max Height

-Tailwind Max Height
+Interactive Max Height Playground

-limits how tall an element can grow.
+max-h-32max-height: 8rem;Tailwind max-height limits how tall an element can grow.
 The element can still shrink if the content is smaller, but it won’t stretch past the maximum you set.
 This is convenient for things like modals, chat windows, dropdowns, or any scrollable box.

 Syntax in Tailwind

-Tailwind gives you a set of utilities for common max-height
+Tailwind gives you a set of utilities for common max-height values such as

 -

-: This sets the maximum height to a specific value in pixels. -
+max-h-{value}: This sets the maximum height to a specific value in pixels. -

-: This sets the maximum height to the full height of the viewport. -
+max-h-screen: This sets the maximum height to the full height of the viewport. -

-: This sets the maximum height to 100% of the parent container. -
+max-h-full: This sets the maximum height to 100% of the parent container. -

-: This sets the maximum height to 0, effectively hiding the element.
+max-h-0: This sets the maximum height to 0, effectively hiding the element.

-.
+Each class is max-h-{value}.
 Values come from Tailwind’s spacing scale plus special keywords like screen (full viewport height).

 Here’s what that looks like in practice.